What is Product Lifecycle? Definition, Stages, and Strategies

 What Factors Can Affect The Product Lifecycle?

 The product life cycle in supply chain management is not a static process and can be influenced by various external and internal factors.
-These factors can determine how long a product remains in each stage, from introduction to decline.
-Below are some key factors that can impact the product life cycle stages.
+These factors can determine how long a product remains in each stage, from introduction to decline, including adherence to the good manufacturing practices standard.

 • Competition: Increased competition can shorten the product’s life cycle, especially during the maturity stage.
 When many similar products are available, it becomes harder for a product to maintain its market share.